 Benefits for faculty and staff are calculated for all salaries or wages to be expended and include social security, pension, unemployment and healthcare.
-Current benefit rates are calculated at 27 percent salary plus the medical package selected by that faculty or staff member.
-Note that only an 8.5 percent rate is applied to summer salaries for faculty and students to pay for social security, workers? compensation, etc. During the academic year, the benefit rate is only 1 percent for students receiving work study funds.
+Current benefit rates are calculated at 38 percent of salary.
+Note that only an 8.5 percent rate is applied to summer salaries for faculty and students to pay for social security, workers' compensation, etc. During the academic year, the benefit rate is only one percent for students receiving work study funds.

 Consultant fees should not be included as salaries and wages.
 State the total amount for such services and how the total was calculated.
 Obtain a statement from the consultant detailing charges.
 To determine a consultant's independent status use the Independent Contractor Checklist provided by Human Resources.
 FICA and workers' compensation rates do not apply to independent contractors.

 Include any equipment or supplies needed to successfully carry out the project activities.
 At Linfield, equipment are material goods with a value equal or greater than $ 2,000 or more and supplies are material goods with a value of less than $2,000.

 Include all costs attendant to any publication that is expected to result from the project.
 This might include purchasing the right to pictures of other material to be included in the book, or the cost of including color prints in the manuscript.